alibaba/IOC-golang/README_CN.md

 Welcome to use ioc-golang!
 [Boot] Start to load ioc-golang config
-[Config] Load config file from ../conf/ioc_golang.yaml Load ioc_golang config file failed. open ../conf/ioc_golang.yaml: no such file or directory The load procedure is continue
+[Config] Load config file from ../conf/ioc_golang.yaml Load ioc-golang config file failed. open ../conf/ioc_golang.yaml: no such file or directory The load procedure is continue
 [Boot] Start to load debug
 [Debug] Debug mod is not enabled